1984 Brisbane Rugby League season

 The 1984 Brisbane Rugby League premiership was the 76th season of Brisbane's professional rugby league football competition.
 Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Wynnum-Manly and Southern Suburbs clubs.

 Season summary

-Though the format in which games of the 1984 BRL season were played did not change from the previous year, competition points were given to the eight Brisbane teams based on wins in the Woolies Pre-Season Competition and the 3 games each club played against another Brisbane side in the Winfield State League, excluding finals in both of these competitions.
+Though the format in which games of the 1984 BRL season were played did not change from the previous year, competition points were given to the eight Brisbane teams based on wins in the Woolworths Pre-Season Competition and the 3 games each club played against another Brisbane side in the Winfield State League, excluding finals in both of these competitions.
 These matches effectively formed Rounds 1-7 of the 1984 Winfield Cup, with media at the time referring to the May-September Brisbane competition as Rounds 8-21 once again.

 Teams played each other a total of three times over the 21 first-grade rounds, twice during the regular competition and once during either the pre-season or state league.
 It resulted in a top four of Wynnum-Manly, Southern Suburbs, Fortitude Valley and Redcliffe.